Sample Answer

 Regulating Advertisers

-In 2015, the Dannon Company advertised its new yogurt brand Activia by claiming that it has some ‘bacterial ingredients’ which had been clinically proven to help with a person’s digestive system and improve their immunity.
+In 2015, the Dannon Company advertised its new yogurt brand Activia by claiming that it has some ‘bacterial ingredients’ clinically proven to help with a person’s digestive system and improve immunity.
 The company used the actress Jamie Lee Curtis to push the product with the above information to the public.
 The company even proceeded to sell the product at a 30% higher price than the average market price.
 The company was sued for false advertising information after its claims were found to be false and settled for $45 million (Heilpern, 2016).

 Summarize how its deception could have been harmful.